soos3d/SpectraX/README.md

 ### Recording Detected Objects

-QuickCast can automatically record video clips when objects are detected:
+SentriX can automatically record video clips when objects are detected:

 ```bash
 # Enable recording with object detection